Aetna Health Inc. v. Davila: Legacy

 Under traditional notions of justice, the harms alleged—if true—should entitle [plaintiff] to some legal remedy on behalf of herself and her children against Travelers and Greenspring.
 Consider just one of her claims—breach of contract.
 This cause of action—that contractual promises can be enforced in the courts—pre-dates Magna Carta.
 It is the very bedrock of our notion of individual autonomy and property rights.
 It was among the first precepts of the common law to be recognized in the courts of the Commonwealth and has been zealously guarded by the state judiciary from that day to this.
 Our entire capitalist structure depends on it.

 Nevertheless, this Court had no choice but to pluck [plaintiff's] case out of the state court in which she sought redress (and where relief to other litigants is available) and then, at the behest of Travelers and Greenspring, to slam the courthouse doors in her face and leave her without any remedy.

-Also, Supreme Court Justice Ginsburg, in her concurring opinion in Aetna and CIGNA, et. al in which Justice Breyer joined, expressed the sentiments held by many that either Congress or the Courts revisit the law as currently enforced by statute and precedent:
+Also, Supreme Court Justice Ginsburg, in her concurring opinion in Aetna and CIGNA, et al. in which Justice Breyer joined, expressed the sentiments held by many that either Congress or the Courts revisit the law as currently enforced by statute and precedent:

 The Court today holds that the claims respondents asserted under Texas law are totally preempted by §502(a) of the Employee Retirement Income Security Act of 1974 (ERISA or Act), 29 U. S. C. §1132(a).
 That decision is consistent with our governing case law on ERISA's preemptive scope.
 I therefore join the Court's opinion.
 But, with greater enthusiasm, as indicated by my dissenting opinion in Great-West Life & Annuity Ins.
 Co. v.
 Knudson, 534 U. S. 204 (2002), I also join "the rising judicial chorus urging that Congress and this Court revisit what is an unjust and increasingly tangled ERISA regime."
-DiFelice v.
-AETNA U. S. Healthcare, 346 F. 3d 442, 453 (CA3 2003) (Becker, J., concurring).